Meet our winners !

 3. The adherence to the topics climate resilience, solutions that work with nature, and connection to human and non-human communities.

-Submissions will be assessed in two rounds.
-The first round will award submissions that have been evaluated as excellent by the Jury, while the second round will select three winning submissions.
-The authors of three winning submissions will be invited to participate and present their work (online or in person) to a large international community at the 4th Global Youth Climate Summit at Klimatorium, Denmark.
+Submissions were assessed in two rounds.
+The first round awarded submissions that have been evaluated as excellent by the Jury, while the second round selected three winning submissions.
+The authors of three winning submissions were invited to participate and present their work (online or in person) to a large international community at the 4th Global Youth Climate Summit at Klimatorium, Denmark.

-The winning submissions as well as awarded submissions will be invited to publish an illustrated e-book with us.
+The winning submissions as well as awarded submissions were invited to publish an illustrated e-book with us.

 Evaluation Commitee